Enhancing the Trainability of Variational Quantum Circuits with Regularization Strategies: Experiments

 \paragraph{Regularization with Gaussian Noise Diffusion Can Help Avoid Being Trapped in Saddle Points} We conduct another ablation study to examine the effectiveness of our proposed regularization strategy.
-Specifically, we apply our proposed regularization strategy to both classic and state-of-the-art Gaussian-based methods and examine whether diffusing Gaussian noise on the model parameters along each training epoch as a regularization can help avoid being trapped in saddle points.
+Specifically, we apply our proposed regularization strategy to both the Normal distribution and two state-of-the-art methods, Gaussian initialization (GaInit) and Beta initialization (BeInit), and examine whether diffusing Gaussian noise on the model parameters along each training epoch as a regularization can help avoid being trapped in saddle points.
 We expect that this mechanism can increase volatility while alleviating the degradation of gradient variance during training.
 As presented in Figure~\ref{fig:gd_exp}, we repeat experiments five times and plot curves of the first-layer variance for each method.
-The results indicate that after applying Gaussian noise diffusion to the model parameters, in most Gaussian-based methods, the volatility of gradient variance increases so the optimization has a higher probability of avoiding being trapped in saddle points, whereas the gradient variance decreases much slower (i.e., the gap between two scenarios, ``w.o.
-GD" and ``w.
-GD", becomes wider) as the number of qubits or layers increases, verifying the effectiveness of our proposed mechanism.
+We observe that in most cases, the solid lines (``w.
+GD'') are higher than the dashed lines (``w.o.
+GD'').
+The results indicate that after applying Gaussian noise diffusion to the model parameters, the volatility of gradient variance stays higher so the optimization has a higher probability of avoiding being trapped in saddle points, whereas the gradient variance decreases much slower (i.e., the gap between two scenarios, ``w.o.
+GD'' and ``w.
+GD'', becomes wider) as the number of qubits or layers increases, verifying the effectiveness of our proposed mechanism.